 Moot Court and ABA Competitions

 Each year, the College of Law regularly seeks alumni to volunteer as judges of moot court and other student competitions during the evenings.
 Judges may receive CLE credit for participating.
-Please contact our Law Competitions Coordinator, Deanna Shumard, to be included on the list of potential judges.
+Please contact The Anderson Center Competitions Director, Deanna Shumard, to be included on the list of potential judges.

 Our student organizations often host guest speakers or panel discussions, and they are always pleased to welcome alumni to participate in these events.
 Contact the Office of Advancement if you have availability to serve in this capacity.

 The University of Illinois Alumni Association’s Illinois Connection program is a grass-roots advocacy network for the University of Illinois.
 UIAA encourages alumni to join Illinois Connection to stay up to date about state and federal policy issues affecting the University.
 You can find more information and sign up at the Illinois Connection website.